 “You never get a second chance to make a first impression.”

-You do not need a lot of clothes for interviews, but what you have should be of good quality, fit properly, and be clean, ironed, and reflective of current business styles.
+You only need a few clothes for interviews, but what you have should be good quality, fit properly, clean, ironed, and reflect current business styles.

 Business Professional attire is highly encouraged and recommended at the UT Southern Career Fairs.

 - Conservative tailored pant or skirt suit or suit dress with jacket

 - Blouse: frill-less; evaluate appropriate color for career field

 - Skirt: hits the top of the knee; avoid extreme slits

 - High-quality, dark suit

 - Shirt: solid white or blue button down